AIAA Committees on Standards

 The AIAA Committees on Standards oversee the development of new standards, update current standards, and set the direction for the Institute's standardization work.

 From conception to publication, AIAA standards are the result of volunteer effort—individuals who are directly and materially affected, and technically qualified.
-Each document originates from an AIAA Technical Committee or developed with the support of a Committee on Standards approved by the AIAA Standards Executive Council.
-If you are interested in lending your expertise to any of the current projects listed here or wish to develop a new project, please contact the AIAA Director of Standards.
+Each document originates from an AIAA Technical Committee or developed with the support of a Committee on Standards approved by AIAA Process Subcommittee on Standards.
+If you are interested in lending your expertise to any of the current projects listed here or wish to develop a new project, please contact the AIAA Standards Manager at firstname.lastname@example.org.

 Aerospace Pressure Vessels